APNewsBreak: Lithuanian claims pedophile ring in extradition - Philly

 Unless the Trump administration intervenes, 47-year-old Neringa Venckiene could be sent back home within weeks.

-"I never want to go back to Lithuania," she told the AP by phone from jail, adding that she'd embrace becoming a U.S. citizen.
+"I never want to go back to Lithuania," she told the AP by phone from jail, adding that she would embrace becoming a U.S. citizen.

 It involves the slaying of a fellow judge accused of molesting her 4-year-old niece; the death of Venckiene's brother who leveled the accusation and was suspected in the murder; and Venckiene's election to parliament after a burst of popularity as head of a new anti-pedophilia party named after her dead brother.